vvvv/The-Gray-Book/reference/extending/custom-regions.md

 # Regions

 Regions can be descibed as *node-like building blocks that have a hole inside*:
-They do something specific - this is the part where they are similar to nodes But they are somehow "unsure about the details", so they let the end-user step in and ask for those details - this is what makes them regions.
+They do something specific - this is the part where they are similar to nodes.
+But they are somehow "unsure about the details", so they let the end-user step in and ask for those details - this is what makes them regions.

 In general we can describe regions as nodes with a *callback mechanism*: A way to call back that small patch inside the region, patched by the end-user of the region.